-Descriptive Statistics and Reliabilities for the Main Variables
+Descriptive statistics and reliabilities for the main variables

 Presence of a father figure.
-A total of 358 participants reported to have had a father figure most of the time until seven years of age, 74 stated to have not had such a figure.
+A total of 358 participants reported having had a father figure most of the time until seven years of age, 74 stated that they had not had such a figure.
 Of all participants, 323 reported having had a father figure since age seven and 109 indicated having not had a father figure since this age.
 For both time intervals, seven values were missing.
 See Table 2 for further descriptive statistics and reliabilities.

-To avoid skewness and outliers, rank order transformations were conducted for educational level, paternal and parental investment scales, age at menarche, age at first sexual intercourse, and subscales of the revised Sociosexual Orientation Inventory.
+To avoid skewness and outliers, rank order transformations were conducted for educational level, maternal and parental investment scales, age at menarche, age at first sexual intercourse, and subscales of the revised Sociosexual Orientation Inventory.